Chinese television drama

-Chinese television dramas (中国电视连续剧 (Zhōngguó diànshì liánxùjù)), sometimes colloquially known as C-dramas, are Chinese-language television drama series originating from China (mainland), sometimes including co-productions with the Greater China region.
+Chinese television dramas (中国电视连续剧 (Zhōngguó diànshì liánxùjù)), sometimes colloquially known as C-dramas, are Chinese-language television drama series originating from China, sometimes including co-productions with the Greater China region.
 Popular drama series genres in China include fantasy romance, period costume, contemporary urban and thriller dramas.
 Chinese dramas are often subjected to stringent regulatory supervisions from China's National Radio and Television Administration (NRTA).

 China produces the most television drama episodes per year and has the largest number of domestic television viewers in the world.
 It is also the second largest video streaming market in the world by revenue.
 Chinese television dramas are regularly broadcast and streamed throughout Asia; particularly in Vietnam, Malaysia, Singapore, Thailand, Indonesia, the Philippines, Sri Lanka and Cambodia.

 History

 1958–1980: Early years

-The first mainland China-produced television program, One Piece of Cake (一口菜饼子), was aired in 1958, after the launch of China's first television station, Beijing TV Station (later rebranded as China Central Television, or CCTV).
+The first China-produced television program, One Piece of Cake (一口菜饼子), was aired in 1958, after the launch of China's first television station, Beijing TV Station (later rebranded as China Central Television, or CCTV).

 Other provincial television channels were launched in the subsequent years, including Shanghai Television, Jiangsu Television, Guangdong Television and Hunan Television.
 From 1958 to 1966, 200 drama anthologies were broadcast, although ownership of television sets was not widespread.
 During the cultural revolution from 1967 to 1976, the only entertainment allowed on Chinese television was eight revolutionary operas, three war movies and some song renditions.
 Fictional dramas returned in 1978 with San Jia Qin, the first mainland drama filmed on location.
 Meanwhile, across the straits in Taiwan, the first long-form Mandarin television series Jing Jing was aired in 1969 on China Television, and the 1970s saw more familial dramas with heavy political tones produced by the three Taiwanese terrestrial channels, as martial law in Taiwan continued to be in enforcement.